openplantpathology/OpenPlantPathology/content/post/2019-01-09-a-plant-pathologist-s-guide-to-writing-your-first-r-package.md

 I did mention citations at the beginning.
 Ideally your package should be easy to cite when your users type `citation("spiffypkgname")` they'll get a nicely formatted example of how to cite your package.
-To do this you need to create a CITATION file in a new subdirectory, inst, of your package.
-The contents of the CITATION file should look something like this.
-You don't need to change year or note, these are autofilled with the values taken from the first two lines.
+To do this you need to create a CITATION file with no file extension in the `inst` subdirectory of your package.
+The contents of the CITATION file should look something like what follows here.
+You don't need to change "year" or "note"", these are autofilled with the values taken from the first two lines.
 The bibtype will always be "Manual" as well.

 ```
 year <- sub("-.*", "", meta$Date)